 - Update your passport

 - Update your name on all other things

 We’re all about simplicity (hence the name) and HitchSwitch fits right in with making marriage more straightforward.
-With HitchSwitch, changing your name requires ONE form and maybe mailing a couple of documents.
+With HitchSwitch, you’ll stop wondering about the process of how to legally change your name because it requires just ONE form and maybe mailing a couple of documents.
 You begin by filling out a one-page form with your basic information.
 Then, depending on the package you buy (which are super affordable, by the way) you’ll receive one of the following: